omaralbeik/Drops/README.md

-# Drops
+# Drops 💧

-A µFramework for showing iOS 13 like alerts
+A µFramework for showing iOS 13 like alerts.

 ![Demo](Assets/demo.gif)